VEClassrooms/backend-internship-challenge-autumn2023/README.md

 ## Get up and running

 1. Make sure you have [.NET 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0) installed.
-2. Accept the Github Classroom assignment.
-3. Clone and open the project backend-internship-challenge-spring2022/Web in your prefered IDE (VS Code, Visual Studio etc.).
+2. Clone and open the project backend-internship-challenge-spring2022/Web in your prefered IDE (VS Code, Visual Studio etc.).
-4. Build and Run the project backend-internship-challenge-spring2022/Web.
+3. Build and Run the project backend-internship-challenge-spring2022/Web.
-5. You should see a web page with a list of two documents.
+4. You should see a web page with a list of two documents.

 ## Assignment